mikaelbr/bacon-love/exercises/05_properties/problem.md

       .toProperty('Default string');
 ```

-**Note:** Don't worry about the `map` method right now.
-We will see how this
+**Note:** The `map` method here works in the same way as it would on a collection
-works in the next exercise.
-All you need to know for now is that i transforms
+in other functional programming libraries.
+We'll see more on `map` in the next
-the EventStream from being a set of event objects to a stream of values.
+exercise.

 ## Problem Description